Do you have a thick, white clumpy discharge? Chances are that you could have a yeast infection!

 Candida Albicans is the culprit behind most yeast infections (90%).
 The remainder are another strain of Candida.

 Most people already have Candida present in their vagina, but they have no symptoms of a yeast infection.
 For an infection to occur, the balance between yeast and bacteria has to be disturbed, which allows the yeast to grow too rapidly.
-The opposite problem is bacterial vaginosis, where the bacteria overtakes the yeast.

 The balance can be easily disturbed when taking antibiotics or by immunosuppressive drugs.
 Other reasons include after chemotherapy, or when taking cortisone related medications.